- Matt Gorman ’16

 Internships and cooperative education assignments

-The Writing Center is an interdisciplinary writing support center offered free of charge to Mount Union students.
+The Center for Writing and Oral Communication is an interdisciplinary writing support center offered free of charge to Mount Union students.
 The Center offers English majors and minors an opportunity to tutor others’ writing and, in the process, become more effective writers and communicators.
 Typically, half the 20 yearly staff positions are filled by English majors and minors.

 The Dynamo is Mount Union’s student-led newspaper, and it is staffed and operated entirely by students under the supervision of a faculty advisor.
 Students have the opportunity to get involved by serving as a reporter, editor, designer, photographer, videographer or advertising executive.
 English majors and minors frequently write for and become editors of the Dynamo.